Skip to main content

 However, toxic tort cases often involve many similarities related to the liability and general causation questions, and consolidation can be effective for both parties through a mass tort program.
 A “mass tort” is similar to a class action in that there are procedural steps to consolidate similar claims before one Court to more efficiently litigate the case.

-Typically, these cases are consolidated for the purposed of pre-trial discovery, but the case is not joined for a trial.
+Typically, these cases are consolidated for the purpose of pre-trial discovery, but the case is not joined for a trial.
 Through pre-trial consolidation the Courts can avoid inconsistent rulings and have a more manageable discovery process.

 Does Property contamination count as toxic exposure?